2.3 Receiving Concerns and Undertaking Enquiries

 - Record the reasons for deciding that the enquiry can be concluded.

-If the Lead Enquiry Officer considers that the process and / or outcome of the enquiry undertaken by another agency or organisation is unsatisfactory, they will ask for additional actions to be carried out.
+If the Lead Enquiry Officer considers that the process and / or outcome of the enquiry undertaken by another agency is unsatisfactory, they will ask for additional actions to be carried out.

 Diagram 4: Causing Others to Undertake Safeguarding Enquiries

-Where concerns about clinical / medical / nursing care have been raised, the local authority must discuss with the Clinical Commissioning Group Safeguarding team to decide who is best placed with the right clinical expertise and knowledge to make enquiries, and where advice can be sought.
+Where concerns about clinical / medical / nursing care have been raised, the local authority must discuss with the Integrated Care Board Safeguarding team to decide who is best placed with the right clinical expertise and knowledge to make enquiries, and where advice can be sought.

-When a safeguarding concern is raised to the local authority which involves a health care setting or a health care professional, the local authority co-ordinating the safeguarding enquiry must share the information about the concern, professional involved and enquiry to the relevant Clinical Commissioning Group.
-Clinical Commissioning Groups are the commissioners of NHS services including NHS Trusts.
+When a safeguarding concern is raised to the local authority which involves a health care setting or a health care professional, the local authority co-ordinating the safeguarding enquiry must share the information about the concern, professional involved and enquiry to the relevant Integrated Care Board are the commissioners of NHS services including NHS Trusts.

-Other circumstances in which the Clinical Commissioning Group should be informed by the local authority of the concern as soon as possible, include:
+Other circumstances in which the Integrated Care Board should be informed by the local authority of the concern as soon as possible, include:

 - Concerns raised regarding an NHS provider which involves more than one adult.